IshaGitHubProfile/Ecommerce/README.md

 Set up environment variables for sensitive information such as database credentials and Stripe API keys.

-Start the backend server by running npm start in the server directory.
+Start the backend server by running npm run dev in the server directory.

 Start the frontend development server by running npm start in the client directory.